Goa Workation, the local way

 Extracting the cashew juice

 Firstly, the workers begin by plucking ripe, plump and juicy cashew apples.
-They pile them up on a stone floor made specially for the purpose of stomping.
-Furthermore, they use their feet to squash the juice from the fruits.
+Following that, they pile them up on a stone floor made specially for the purpose of stomping.
+Furthermore, what’s interesting is that they use their feet to squash the fruits to extract their juice.
 It has a very distinct sweet yet pungent aroma that makes you want to drink it!
-But beware, the fruits tend to create an itchy sensation in your throat and hence are recommended to consume salted.
+But beware, the fruits tend to create an itchy sensation in your throat and hence are recommended to be consumed salted.
 They taste better that way anyway!

 A large vessel collects this juice.
 The fruit pulp that remains is piled again, tied together in a pile and pressed under a stone.
-The juice extracted is known as Niro which is a rare find, popular amongst the non alcoholic drinks, makes for a super refreshing summer beverage, and is best consumed fresh!
+The extracted juice, known as Niro is a rare find.
+It’s popular amongst the non alcoholic drinks, makes for a super refreshing summer beverage, and is best consumed fresh!

 Distilling the spirit!

 If you’re looking for the best alcoholic drinks in Goa, this is where you find them.
-The juice that is collected is heated.
+The juice that is collected is then heated.
 What we know as urrak are the condensed vapours that collect in a separate vessel.
-It is a milder alcoholic beverage and has a shelf life of a fortnight!
+This mild alcoholic beverage has a shelf life of a fortnight.
 It’s best consumed fresh when it’s still doused in the cashew fruit aroma.

 A tip from the locals – squeeze a little time and drop in a slit chilli along with soda and/or limca as mixers!
 It will blow your mind!